Link to Online Textbook

 The course is an activity-based course that involves many lab experiments.
 The students will often work in teams.
 They must keep a log of all activities in a dedicated science notebook or binder, or in google documents.

 Grading:The student will be graded and assessed in many ways.
 There will be chapter tests and quizzes, lab reports, presentations, enrichment activities, projects, and homework.
 Class participation and lab techniques/skills will also be graded.
-There will be a midterm and a final exam.
+There will be quarterly exams instead of a midterm and a final exam.

 Class Work/Participation: Students will receive full participation points if they are on time, on task, fully prepared for class, using their Chromebook appropriately, not disrupting the learning of others, and are using their class time appropriately.
 Points will be deducted for not meeting these expectations.

 Homework is an important tool that is meant to introduce new material or to review information that has been covered in class.
 Some work will be collected and graded for correctness while other assignments will simply be checked for completion.
-Homework assignments will be posted on the Class Google Site.
+Homework assignments will be posted in google classroom.
 Some work will not be accepted late, and if it is accepted 10 percentage points will be deducted for each day that the assignment is late.
 Work will NOT be accepted if it is more than 3 days late.

 Holt McDougal Modern Chemistry 2012